 Refund-redirect emails, vendor banking changes, IRS-impersonation lures, payroll change requests.
 Our Managed Security Awareness Training handles the cadence and tunes simulations to the tax calendar.

-That covers roughly 80 percent of the premium-moving controls on a 2026 questionnaire.
+That covers the main underwriting control categories on a 2026 questionnaire.

 Renewal reality in 2026